exomut/evernote-dump/README.md

 # Evernote Dump

-**Evernote Dump** exports and extracts evernote notes and attachments from .enex files.
+**Evernote Dump** exports and extracts Evernote notes and attachments from .enex files.

 All notes and attachments will keep their original file created and accessed dates.
 Notes will be converted to markdown format.
 Tags and other embedded information will be formatted and added to the end of each note.